 Without a doubt, I understand the feeling that there just isn’t enough time.
 According to some sources the average American mother has only have about 36 minutes per day to themselves (which is based on a study by the American Sociological Review in 2011), while others have said that parents may have plenty of free time (based on information gathered by the US Bureau of Labor Statistics).

-Regardless, how much time you have is how much time you have.
+Regardless, how much time you have start small anyway.
 You don’t necessarily need a whole hour to create art.
 You don’t even need 30 minutes.
 If you have 10 minutes to draw a quick sketch while waiting for the water to boil, then I say use it.
 If you want to leave it there then that’s fine because that was practice for next time.
 Or maybe you really like it so you hold onto it and either add more details and expand on it, or use it as inspiration for something else.
 Like expanding on an idea.
 Certainly, you may not have a whole hour free to yourself after finishing work at your full time job, commuting, cooking dinner, finishing your homework for your college course, and parenting kids, but somewhere in there I know there’s got to be at least 10 to 15 minutes or so, and that’s all you really need.

 One thing that is going to help you is to find something in which you can specialize.
 If you find while painting that you’re much better at painting landscapes than painting portraits, don’t feel like you absolutely must get better at painting people.
 It’s perfectly fine to paint hundreds of landscapes if that’s what you’re good at and what you want to do.
 Specialize.
 It’s much easier to get better and quicker at one thing, than to spend a lot of time and diverting your focus onto several different things.
 I wouldn’t say this is always the case, but often the benefit you’ll get from practicing three things for an hour each will be less than if you had spent 3 hours on only one thing.